 - A. The District cannot prohibit the use of personal social media sites.
 However, employees are encouraged to block personal sites from students.
 Employees shall not use the District's seal, school logos, or any other District representation or images on any personal sites.
 Employees may identify themselves as a District employee, but must include a disclaimer stating that the views expressed or information posted do not reflect the views of the Osceola County School Board or School District staff.
-Employees are informed in this rule that conduct on personal social media sites may affect his or her professional reputation and employment with the District and that all employees are bound by the Code of Ethics and Principles of Professional Conduct for the State of Florida. - B. Employee communication with individual students shall be with parental consent and only through use of District supplied e-mail or other District approved software applications or web tools, including, but not limited to, Remind 101.
-Employees are encouraged to copy parents on all communication with students. - C. Employees must maintain appropriate relationships with students and parents at all times.
+Employees are informed in this rule that conduct on personal social media sites may affect his or her professional reputation and employment with the District and that all employees are bound by the Code of Ethics and Principles of Professional Conduct for the State of Florida. - B. Employee communication with individual students shall be with parental consent and only through use of District supplied e-mail or other District approved software applications or web tools, including, but not limited to, Employees are encouraged to copy parents on all Remind 101. communication with students. - C. Employees must maintain appropriate relationships with students and parents at all times.
 Employees are responsible for the content of their communication.
 Employees must be fair and respectful and maintain professionalism consistent with District policies and state law.
-Employees shall not engage in any activity that could reasonably be viewed as inappropriate. - D. Employees are informed in this rule that there is no expectation of privacy when using social media sites and that once the employee posts content, it is under the control of the service provider.
+Employees shall not engage in any activity that could reasonably be viewed as inappropriate or that seriously reduces his or her effectiveness as an employee of the District. - D. Employees are informed in this rule that there is no expectation of privacy when using social media sites and that once the employee posts content, it is under the control of the service provider.

-- E. Employees shall not connect to the District Bring Your Own Device (BYOD) network or use personal devices to communicate with students. - F. School Board Rule 5.321 Prohibiting Bullying and Harassment shall also apply in regard to employees' use of social media. - G. Employees shall report any inappropriate material to his or her supervisor, and no retaliation shall result from such a report.
-Good faith reporters shall be protected from retaliation in accordance with School Board Rule 6.75 -Whistleblower Protection and applicable Florida law. - H. The employee's failure to adhere to this policy, any conduct that negatively affects the job performance of the employee or others, or any conduct that has a negative impact on the District may result in discipline, up to and including termination, and legal action may apply. - I. The Superintendent or his or her designee may establish the calendar of training and/ or procedures that direct employees in regard to this rule and in the appropriate communication for school-sponsored events or activities, including, but not limited to, field trips.
+- E. Employees shall not connect to the District Bring Your Own Device (BYOD) network or use personal devices to communicate with students. - F. School Board Rule 5.321 Prohibiting Bullying and Harassment shall also apply in regard to employees' use of social media. - G. The employee shall report any inappropriate use of social media to his or her supervisor, the student's principal, or to the District's Chief Human Resources Officer, and no retaliation shall result from such a report.
+Good faith reporters shall be protected from retaliation in accordance with School Board Rule 6.75 Whistleblower Protection and applicable Florida law. - H. The employee's failure to adhere to this policy, any conduct that negatively affects the job performance of the employee or others, or any conduct that has a negative impact on the District may result in discipline, up to and including termination, and legal action may apply. - I. The Superintendent or his or her designee may establish the calendar of training and/ or procedures that direct employees in regard to this rule and in the appropriate communication for school-sponsored events or activities, including, but not limited to, field trips.

-LAW(S) IMPLEMENTED: 1000.21, 1001.43, F.S.;

-119, F.S., 20 U.S.C. §; 34 CFR Part 99 (FERPA); Public Law 104-191 (HIPPA)
+1000.21, 1001.43, 1012.795, F.S.; 119, F.S., 20 U.S.C. §; 34 CFR Part 99 (FERPA); Public Law 104-191 (HIPPA)

-STATE BOARD OF EDUCATION RULE(S): 6B-1.001
+6B-1.001